 In order to participate in the SFA Program, a school must demonstrate that it is financially responsible.
-One of the general standards for proprietary schools is the financial responsibility standard in 34 CFR 668.171(b).
-The financial responsibility combines different measures of fundamental elements of financial health to yield a single measure of a school's overall financial health.
+One of the general standards for proprietary schools is the composite score standard in 34 CFR 668.171(b).
+The composite score combines different measures of fundamental elements of financial health to yield a single measure of a school's overall financial health.

-The required disclosure of the components of the financial responsibility for the year ended December 31, 2022 are below:
+The required disclosure of the components of the composite score for the year ended December 31, 2023 are below: